iarata/DSP-Playground/README.md

 See also the list of [contributors](https://github.com/iarata/DSP-Playground/contributors) who participated in this project.

-Send me an email at mrex778@yahoo.ca if you would like to contirbute :)
+Send me an email at mrex778@yahoo.ca if you would like to contribute :)

 ## License